Skip to main content

 In some cases, students might work on a longer independent project like a Genius Hour, where students get to chase their curiosity while they create something entirely new.
 Genius Hour is an example of PBL centered on student interests.
 They’re essentially passion projects or independent projects that focus on an overlap of creativity and curiosity.

+Overlap of creativity and curiosity in a Venn Diagram where Genius Hour is the middle.
 Genius Hour (or 20% Time) projects begin with a simple idea: give students a dedicated period of time to pursue their passions, interests, and questions in a creative way.
 It’s an idea popularized by Google but one that has existed for years in the technology industry.
 Here’s how it works:

 With Genius Hour, students own the entire journey: They choose the topics based upon their own geeky interests.
 It doesn’t have to be a traditionally academic area.
 They might like fashion or food or sports or Legos or Minecraft or deep sea creatures.
 They can then match these topics with topic-neutral standards.
 Students ask the questions and engage in their own research to find the answers.
 Along the way, they design their own plan of instruction.
 They decide on the resources and activities.
 Each student sets goals and engages in self-assessment.
 They work at their own pace and set their own deadlines.
 Students decide on the grouping.
 Some work alone.
 Others work in pairs or small groups.
 In the end, students figure out what they will make and how they will share their learning with the world.
 A word of caution: It’s not a free-for-all.
 The best Genius Hour projects have systems and structures that empower students to reach their full potential.